westonganger/rearmed-rb/README.md

 # Rearmed Ruby
 <a href='https://ko-fi.com/A5071NK' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a' border='0' alt='Buy Me a Coffee' /></a>

-A collection of helpful methods and monkey patches for Objects, Strings, Enumerables, Arrays, Hash, Dates, Minitest & Rails
+A collection of helpful methods and monkey patches for Objects, Strings, Enumerables, Arrays, Hash, Dates, Minitest & Rails (optional)

 The difference between this library and others is that all monkey patching is performed in an opt-in way because you shouldnt be using methods you dont know about anyways.